WilleGyr/Spotify_Wrapped/README.md

 ### Google Sheet Setup
 1. Sign up and connect **[this IFTTT applet](https://ifttt.com/applets/nin7BxVm-keep-a-log-of-your-recently-played-tracks)** to your Spotify account and Google Drive account.
-2. Wait for the applet to create your Google Sheet (may take up to an hour) and make the sheet public for those with the link.
+2. Wait for the applet to create your Google Sheet (may take up to an hour) and make the sheet public for those with access to the link.
 3. Find your **SPREADSHEET_ID** from the Google Sheets link:<br>
 h<span>ttps://docs.goo</span>gle.com/spreadsheets/d/**SPREADSHEET_ID**/edit?gid=0#gid=0
 4. Paste your **SPREADSHEET_ID** into the `credentials.py`